sochix/TLSharp/README.md

 #### Why does TLSharp lacks feature XXXX?

-Now TLSharp is basic realization of Telegram protocol, you can be a contributor or a sponsor to speed-up developemnt of any feature.
+TLSharp only covers basic functionality of the Telegram protocol, you can be a contributor or a sponsor to speed-up developemnt of any more new features.

-#### Nothing helps
+#### Where else to ask for help?
-Ask your question at gitter or create an issue in project bug tracker.
+If you think you have found a bug in TLSharp, create a github issue.
+But if you just have questions about how to use TLSharp, use our gitter channel (https://gitter.im/TLSharp/Lobby) or our Telegram channel (https://t.me/joinchat/AgtDiBEqG1i-qPqttNFLbA).

 **Attach following information**: